 Why do these things every day?
 To establish a habit.
 Why put them on your calendar?
 To ensure they get done.
 Because if it’s essential in the long-term, it’s worth doing every day, and it’s worth doing without thinking about it.
 It’s like brushing your teeth.

-Like Stephen Covey said:
+As Covey said:

 The key is not to prioritize what’s on your schedule, but to schedule your priorities.